Portage man faces felony after being nabbed with nearly 1,500 pills, police say

 Police said they were called out around 3:15 p.m.
-Wednesday to the 5900 block of Sundance Trail where they found Mark Thomas carrying and then dropping a duffel bag.
+Wednesday to the 5900 block of Sundance Trail, where they found Mark Thomas carrying and then dropping a duffel bag.

 St. John Police CIT Officer Dustin Wartman is trained in mental health intervention.

-Thomas told police he had an argument with his wife and said the duffel bag belonged to her.
+Thomas told police he had an argument with his wife and said the bag belonged to her.

-Police said they opened the bag and found plastic bags containing the marijuana and 1,427 pills.
+Police opened the bag and found plastic bags containing the marijuana and 1,427 pills.
 While the pills matched the appearance of oxycodone, initial tests were inconclusive, police said.

 "Avoiding the deceased animal, caused Debra to run off the roadway and overturn the vehicle," police said.